Summit highlights racial disparities in maternal care

-Racial disparities in health care in America continues to present much greater health risks to black women and babies, according to participants at the National Maternal and Infant Health Summit.
+Racial disparities in health care in America continue to present much greater health risks to black women and babies, according to participants at the National Maternal and Infant Health Summit.

 More than 700 women die each year due to preventable complications during pregnancy or childbirth in the United States, with mortality rates proving to be disproportionately higher among black women than for other races.